 2017 Neighborhood and Community Engagement Commission (NCEC) Neighborhood Election Process

 This year, Neighborhood and Community Engagement Commission (NCEC) seats from neighborhood districts 1, 3, 5, and 7 are up for election through the neighborhood election process.
-In addition, 1 Mayoral, 2 City Council and 1 Park Board positions are up for appointment through the City’s appointment process.
-The details for the elections for all seats up for reappointment or elections will be available early March 2017.
+In addition, 2 Mayoral, 3 City Council and 1 Park Board positions are up for appointment through the City’s appointment process.

 Current Neighborhood and Community Engagement Commission Members